dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### fork/join framework
 The `fork/join` framework famous for it work stealing - it is specifically design to tackle recursive algorithms.
-Although you can write you own recursive traverse (which would definitely be proned to error) and use threadpool, `fork/join` has such logic out of the box.
+Although you can write you own recursive traverse (which would definitely be prone to error) and use threadpool, `fork/join` has such logic out of the box.
 ```java
 import java.util.concurrent.ForkJoinPool;
 import java.util.concurrent.ForkJoinTask;